 Profile

-Fabrizio Furiassi is an architect, researcher, and educator based in New York and Basel.
-Since 2010, he has collaborated internationally with cutting-edge architecture firms and cultural institutions to disseminate critical design culture.
-Furiassi holds master’s degrees from Columbia University GSAPP and La Sapienza University of Rome.
-He also studied at the Moscow Institute of Architecture, and was a research fellow at the Strelka Institute for Media, Architecture and Design.
-Furiassi is the founding director of Distributed Architecture, a New York-based design and research practice focusing on participatory design projects, and current recipient of the NYSCA & The Architectural League of NY's Architecture + Design Independent Projects Grant (2022/2023), and the Columbia GSAPP Incubator Prize (2021/2022 & 2022/2023).
-He is the director of the Architectural Association Visiting School Basel, Switzerland, and unit tutor at the Visiting School Seoul, South Korea.
-At The New School, Furiassi teaches design history/theory, design studio, and transdisciplinary courses for designers and urban planners.
+Fabrizio Furiassi (b.
+Rome, 1983) is an Italian, naturalized American architect and educator based in New York and Basel.
+From 2010, he has collaborated with cutting-edge architecture firms and cultural institutions to disseminate critical design culture, including Obra Architects in New York and Sou Fujimoto Architects in Tokyo.
+Furiassi holds master’s degrees from La Sapienza University of Rome (2010) and Columbia University GSAPP (2019).
+He also studied at the Moscow Institute of Architecture, and completed the postgraduate research program at the Strelka Institute for Media, Architecture and Design (2016).
+Furiassi is the founding director of Distributed Architecture, a New York-based design and research practice focusing on participative projects, and recipient of the NYSCA & The Architectural League of NY's Independent Projects Grant (2022/2023), and the Columbia GSAPP Incubator Prize (2021/2022 & 2022/2023).
+He teaches urban history/theory within the MA in Critical Urbanisms at the University of Basel, where is pursuing doctoral studies as fellow of the Swiss National Science Foundation.
+He is the founder and programme head of the Architectural Association Visiting School Basel (2023—ongoing), and was a unit tutor at the Visiting School Seoul (2022—2024).
+He has also taught architectural history/theory and design studio at Syracuse University in Florence and La Sapienza University of Rome; and delivered lectures at Yonsei University in Seoul and Politecnico di Milano, among other institutions.
+Currently, he is an Art&Science Fellow of the Swiss Institute in Rome (Palermo Calling 2024/2025) and an incoming Research Fellow at the Canadian Centre for Architecture in Montreal (DRRP 2025).
+His recent work has been included in Intelligens exhibition at the Venice Architecture Biennale (2025), curated by Carlo Ratti.
+Over the years at The New School, Furiassi has taught architectural history/theory, design studio, and transdisciplinary courses for designers and planners.

 Degrees Held